grafana/mimir/docs/blocks-storage/querier.md

   # Maximum duration into the future you can query.
 0 to disable.
   # CLI flag: -querier.max-query-into-future
   [max_query_into_future: <duration> | default = 10m]

-  # The default evaluation interval or step size for subqueries.
-  # CLI flag: -querier.default-evaluation-interval
-  [default_evaluation_interval: <duration> | default = 1m]

-  # Active query tracker monitors active queries, and writes them to the file in
-  # given directory.
-If any queries are discovered in this file during startup,
-  # it will log them to the log file.
-Setting to empty value disables active
-  # query tracker, which also disables -querier.max-concurrent option.
-  # CLI flag: -querier.active-query-tracker-dir
-  [active_query_tracker_dir: <string> | default = "./active-query-tracker"]

-  # Time since the last sample after which a time series is considered stale and
-  # ignored by expression evaluations.
-  # CLI flag: -querier.lookback-delta
-  [lookback_delta: <duration> | default = 5m]

   # Comma separated list of store-gateway addresses in DNS Service Discovery
   # format.
 This option should be set when using the blocks storage and the